MSFTest/AI-MSF-Benchmark/readme.md

 ## Usage

-Synthesize Corrupted Dataset
+### Synthesize Corrupted Dataset
 Synthesize corrupted data for KITTI object detection dataset.

+Applying corruption operators to a clean dataset (e.g. KITTI) can synthesize realistic corrupted dataset.
+Note that corruption patterns used in this study can also generalize to other datasets, such as Waymo, NuScenes.
 The corruption patterns we offer can be used separately.
-Applying corruption operators to a clean dataset (e.g. KITTI) can synthesize realistic corrupted dataset Note that corruption patterns used in this study can also generalize to other datasets, such as Waymo, NuScenes.

 Run the following command to synthesize corruption image:
 ```